Het-Joshi/RAIDing-the-Fort/README.md

 # RAIDing-the-Fort

 This documentation provides an overview of how the RAID simulation and attack simulation works in the `RaidVuln.sh` script.
+Also read the Wiki to get more information on the concepts used.

 ## Table of Contents
 1. [Introduction]